-Note: For a better understanding of matters relating to Advance Ruling, please refer to the 6th Edition of the Background Material on GST Acts and Rules published by the ICAI in May 2018.
+Note: For a better understanding on matters relating Advance Ruling one may refer to the 6th Edition of the Background Material on GST Acts and Rules published by ICAI in May 2018

-Analysis of GSTR-9
+Chapter 9 Analysis of GSTR-9

 SI No Basic Details GSTR 9 GSTR 9C

 GSTR 9 9C

 Rule 80 80(3)

-Heading Annual Return Part A -
+Heading Annual Return Part A - Reconciliation Statement

-Reconciliation

-Statement

 Pt.
 1

 1 Financial Year

 2 GSTIN

 3A Legal Name <auto></auto>

 3B Trade Name (if any) <auto></auto>

-GSTR 9 is the relevant form prescribed in terms of Section 44 of the CGST Act.
-This GSTR 9 has two parts (i) Part A titled Basic Details and (ii) Part B which is the Annual Return.
+GSTR 9 is the relevant form prescribed in terms of section 44 CGST Act.
+This GSTR 9 has two parts to it i.e. (i) Part A titled Basic Details and (ii) Part B which is the Annual Return.
 Part I seeks to capture the basic details of the Registered Person under Part A (Reconciliation Statement) which has 4 clauses.
 Each of the clauses in Part I is significant in terms of the disclosure requirement.